 Critically analyzing user workflows to make sure your customers get maximum value from your software.

 Leading your existing teams to plan, execute, and deliver a high priority software project.

 Moving distributed systems to (or from) a cloud vendor is intensive work.
 Let me plan and execute the project for you, so you can get back to work.

-I’m a father and husband, and would not be capable of doing anything useful without my super smart and supportive wife, Alexandra.
+I’m a father and husband, and would not be capable of doing anything useful without my smarty pants professor wife, Alexandra.